Agents in your GitHub pull request

 Review agent fix suggestions

-Each fix suggestion reported by the SonarQube Remediation Agent will have information that helps you understand what will be changed, if you accept the fix.
+Each issue fixed by the SonarQube Remediation Agent will have information to help you review what is changed in the PR.

 Last updated